nik879/parserslides/slides.md

 # Solving the problem of accelerating software delivery while preserving quality and security through DevOps principles and practices.

+# Accelerating software delivery while preserving quality and security can be achieved through the adoption of DevOps principles and practices.

+# Accelerating software delivery while preserving quality and security can be achieved through the adoption of DevOps principles and practices.

 ---
 layout: center